Avram Grant: Ghana

 On 27 November 2014, Grant was appointed as coach of the Ghana national football team.
 At the 2015 Africa Cup of Nations, he led Ghana to the final, where they were beaten on a penalty shoot-out by Ivory Coast, ending the tournament as runners-up.

 On 2 February 2017, Grant resigned as the coach of Ghana after finishing fourth in the 2017 Africa Cup of Nations, losing against Cameroon in the semi-final and Burkina Faso in the third place play-off.

 NorthEast United

-Grant joined Indian Super League side NorthEast United FC as a technical advisor on 4 January 2018 and later became the head coach.
-Under him, NorthEast won their first home match of the season.
-Under him, NorthEast scored their first hat-trick.
-He is also the first head coach from an Asian country in the history of Indian Super League.
+Grant joined Indian Super League side NorthEast United FC as a technical advisor on 4 January 2018.
+He was later promoted to Head Coach on 12 January 2018.
+The team won 2 out of the first 3 games under Grant, and Seiminlen Doungel scored the club's first ever hat-trick, but the team failed to win a single match after that, ending the season at the bottom of the league points table.
+Grant was the first head coach from an Asian country in the Indian Super League.

 Zambia

 On 22 December 2022, Grant was unveiled as the new manager of the Zambia national football team after signing a two-year deal.
+On 29 October 2025, Grant parted ways with Zambia on mutual agreement after a series of poor performance and failure to qualify for the 2026 FIFA World Cup.